Tingis Magazine Logo

 There are many reasons why academics in Muslim-majority nations are not yet ready to follow in the steps of their German predecessors (not least of which are curricular offerings in universities that make it nearly impossible to study ancient, pre-Islamic cultures, including Christianity and Judaism), so we welcome scholarly attempts by non-Muslims to shed light on the early history of Islam, even if their assumptions and conclusions could be unsettling to most Muslims.
 In this spirit, I am introducing Stephen Shoemaker’s work on the Quran and the prophecy of Muhammad as elaborated in three of his many books (The Death of a Prophet [2012], Creating the Qur`an [2022], and The Quest of the Historical Muhammad and Other Studies in Formative Islam [2024]) before I conclude with a brief reflection on the issues raised by his approach.

 Shoemaker argues for reading the birth of Islam within the context of the late ancient world rather than just seeing it as a sui generis Hijazi phenomenon.
 Islam has yet to be exposed to the “hermeneutics of suspicion [that] have profoundly affected the modern study of formative Christianity and Judaism” and not rely solely on late Muslim hagiographies (Sira) and sayings of Muhammad (Hadith.)
 The first account of Muhammad (the Maghazi by Ibn Ishaq [d.
 767]), presumably based on the accounts of Ibn Shihab al-Zuhri (d.
 742), survives in the Sira of Ibn Hisham (d 833) and al-Tabari’s History.
-We have no reliable, datable accounts of the Prophet before these accounts.
+We have no reliable, datable Islamic sources about the Prophet before these accounts.
 The only thing we have to go by for the first century of Islam is the Qur`an itself, a mostly abstract document that reinterprets Jewish and Christian traditions for Arabs.
 Muhammad (who is only mentioned four times in this text) appears as an eschatological prophet announcing the imminent coming of the Hour.

 Given that the Qur`an pays far more attention to Jewish and Christian themes than it does to the ministry of Muhammad, the Qur`an, Shoemaker argues, “is best understood as a biblical apocryphon with a powerful message of eschatological urgency, repentance, and restoration.”
 Looked at in this fashion, the Qur`an, and by implication Islam itself, is an Arab expression of—not a radical rupture with—the Biblical tradition.
 This would explain why Jesus, not Muhammad, is the awaited Messiah whose return would herald the world’s end.